shimon-git/certs/azure/az-900/Readme.md

 - A. We can assume the cost of an azure service, using the azure pricing calculator.

-- Q. What the term "Capital Expenses" means?
+- Q. What is high availability, and what are the benefits?
 - A.

 - Q.